-Linda McMahon expected to exit role as SBA administrator
+Linda McMahon to exit role at Small Business Administration

-PALM BEACH, Florida (AP) — The head of the Small Business Administration, Linda McMahon, is expected to announce that she is stepping down from the role.
+PALM BEACH, Fla.
+(AP) — The head of the Small Business Administration, Linda McMahon, is stepping down from the role and will help President Donald Trump’s re-election effort, he said Friday.

-That’s according to a senior administration official who was not authorized to speak publicly about personnel discussions.
-McMahon’s plans were first reported by Politico.
+Trump announced McMahon’s plans from his Palm Beach estate.
+Sitting next to the former wrestling executive and Republican donor, Trump said she had done an “outstanding” job and said she would “help us with the very important year and a half that we have coming up, the re-election.”

-A former wrestling executive and major Republican donor, McMahon was tapped for the job by President Donald Trump in late 2016.
-Trump and McMahon were expected to address the press from his Palm Beach estate at 4 p.m.
-Friday.
+McMahon, who was tapped for the job by Trump in late 2016, said it had been an “honor” to serve.
+Her plans were first reported by Politico.
+A person familiar with her thinking who was not authorized to speak publicly said she was expected to join the Trump-supporting super PAC America First Action.

 McMahon and her husband, Vince, founded and built World Wrestling Entertainment Inc., now a publicly traded sports entertainment company.
 She also poured $100 million of her fortune into two unsuccessful bids for a U.S. Senate seat in Connecticut in 2010 and 2012.